FeverC0de/Custom-VAD/README.md

 # Voice Activity Detection (VAD) using Silero VAD

-This repository contains a Voice Activity Detection (VAD) system built using the Silero VAD model, PyTorch, and Gradio for a real-time interactive interface.
-The system detects voice activity from a microphone input and plots the probability of speech presence over time.
+This repository contains a Voice Activity Detection (VAD) system built using the Silero VAD model, and Gradio for a real-time interactive interface.
+The system detects voice activity from a microphone input and plots the probability of speech presence over time with adjustable sensitivity.

 ## Features
 - **Real-time voice activity detection** using Silero VAD.